uutzinger/headscale/headscale-stack/Readme.md

 ## Headscale Virtual Machine

 **Prepare the Ubuntu Server**
 Install regular Ubuntu server with no extra packages.
-Once it is running:
+Once it is running add some packages and software:

 ```
 sudo apt update